Red Light Green Light Method for Solving Large Markov Chains: Introduction

 Many specific iterative methods have been designed for solving Markov chains with particular structure.
 For instance, if a Markov chain consists of several weakly connected subchains, or clusters of states, then the aggregation-disaggregation approach is highly efficient, see e.g. the book~\cite{stewart1991numerical} and the many references therein.
 Another set of methods has been designed for queueing applications, where the transition matrix has distinct repeating patterns in its structure.
 Examples and many references can be found in the books~\cite{latouche1999introduction,bini2005numerical}.
 It is important to realize that high regularity in the structure of the Markov chain is necessary in order to benefit from these methods.

+In the case of non-ergodic Markov chains with several closed classes of states and a set of transient states, \cite{Berkhout2019jump} proposed a method for computing the ergodic projection, using the powers of transition matices.
+Since computing powers of matrices may not be feasible for very large sparse Markov chains, we expect that our RLGL method can serve as a subroutine in the task of computing ergodic projection.

-In 1998, the introduction of PageRank by the Google founders~\cite{Brin1998anatomy} gave an enormous boost to the development of new computational methods for solving very large Markov chains.
+In 1998, the introduction of PageRank by the Google founders~\cite{Brin1998anatomy} gave an enormous impetus to the development of new computational methods for solving very large Markov chains.
 PageRank is a Markov chain on the web graph, with restart.
-Noteworthy, most of the developed methods take a strong advantage of the restart that yields a guaranteed convergence rate for iterative methods.
+It is noteworthy that many of the developed methods rely on the restart property that yields a guaranteed convergence rate for iterative methods.
+They are thus not applicable to general Markov chains.
 Below we will focus on methods directly related to our algorithm.
 For a broader overview on the PageRank computations we refer the reader to the surveys~\cite{ishii2018distributed,park2019survey,Langville}.

-Out of the plethora of algorithms for PageRank computations, the family of Gauss-Southwell methods~\cite{mcsherry2005uniform,Andersen06,berkhin2006bookmark,Hong2012,hong2015d,nassar2015strong,suzuki2018distributed} and other versions of coordinate descent (see e.g., \cite{DaiFreris2017}), clearly stand out due to their rapid convergence, often much faster than power iterations.
+Out of the many algorithms for PageRank computations, the family of Gauss-Southwell methods~\cite{mcsherry2005uniform,Andersen06,berkhin2006bookmark,Hong2012,hong2015d,nassar2015strong,suzuki2018distributed} and other versions of coordinate descent (see e.g., \cite{DaiFreris2017}), clearly stand out due to their rapid convergence, often much faster than power iterations.
 Such methods have been originally proposed in 1940-s for solving linear systems by greedy elimination of the absolute value of the residual~\cite{SouthwellRelaxationEng,SouthwellRelaxationPhys}.
 In Section~\ref{ssec:comparison} we will demonstrate that the Gauss-Southwell methods for PageRank computation are a particular case of our RLGL algorithm.
-Another way to look at it is that RLGL extends this family of methods from PageRank to general Markov chains.
-In fact, our work enables application of the Gauss-Southwell type methods for solving general Markov chains, and provides the tools for formal proof of its convergence.
+In fact, our work enables the application of Gauss-Southwell type methods for solving general Markov chains, and provides the proof of its convergence.